Shane32/SharedWorkflows/configure-permissions.md

    - Click "New environment"
    - Name it `Production` (or as needed by the workflow)
    - Add any required environment protection rules
-   - Add the following secrets:
+   - Add the following environment variables:
      - `AZURE_CLIENT_ID`: The client ID of the managed identity (found in Managed Identity > Overview)
      - `AZURE_SUBSCRIPTION_ID`: Your Azure subscription ID (found in Managed Identity > Overview)
      - `AZURE_TENANT_ID`: Your Azure tenant ID (found in Managed Identity > Settings > Properties)